Pirates (1986 film): Box office

+Critical reception

-"For character and atmosphere I would give it four stars", said Matthau.
+"For character and atmosphere I would give it four stars," said Matthau.
 "I would not give it four stars for plot and action.
 I will say that Polanski is a genius for making an atmosphere seem real.
 Most films have a counterfeit quality to them."

-On Rotten Tomatoes, the film holds a 27% approval rating based on eleven reviews, with an average rating of 5.1/10.
-On Metacritic the film has a weighted average score of 32 out of 100, based on 12 critics, indicating "generally unfavorable reviews".

 Colin Greenland reviewed Pirates for White Dwarf #85, and stated that "Polanski being Polanski has made everything look so disgusting and filthy and diseased it's also too realistic, if anything.
 There's a bit where the desperado duo are forced to eat a boiled rat – oh you've heard about that bit, have you?"

+On Rotten Tomatoes, the film holds a 25% approval rating, based on 12 reviews.
+On Metacritic, the film has a weighted average score of 32 out of 100, based on 12 critics, indicating "generally unfavorable" reviews.Audiences polled by CinemaScore gave the film an average grade of "C-" on an A+ to F scale.

+Accolades

 The film was nominated for an Academy Award for Best Costume Design.